Nehorai-Peisach/angular-guider/README.md

         elementId: 'my-example-step2',
         message: 'This is the second step.',
         clickable: true, // Enables clickability for the element, making its area interactive
-        hideButtons: true // Controls whether the guide buttons should be hidden
+        hideButtons: true // Controls whether the guider buttons should be hidden

       },
       // Add more steps as needed
     ];

-    // Initialize guide steps
+    // Initialize guider steps
-    this.interfaceGuideService.setSteps(guideSteps);
+    this.guideService.setSteps(guideSteps);
   }

-  // Start the guide
+  // Start the guider
   startGuide(): void {
-    this.interfaceGuideService.startGuide();
+    this.guideService.startGuide();
   }
 }
 ```